 The basic fault annunciator series BSM-C - easily adaptable to your application with just a few settings.
 The BSM-C is available in 6 different sizes from 8 to 48 signal inputs.
 Because of its easy and intuitive handling and parameterisation via DIP switches the BSM-C is suitable for all classic annunciator applications.
 Numerous options like integrated repeat relays, redundant power supply or scalability to up to 192 signal inputs allow for an optimal adaption to the respective application.
 New features like status retention in the case of power failure, bigger LED-areas or optional switchover to unmanned operation via a function input ensure the information integrity on-site at any time.
 In addition, a switchover to operating indication instead of fault alarm processing via DIP switches can be carried out card by card (8 inputs each).
 EPLAN macros facilitate the design and documentation of circuit diagrams.
-These are available free of charge in the download area.
+These are available for free in our download area.

 Very bright RGB-LEDs provide the easy parameterisation of the colour in operation (green, red, yellow, amber, blue and white) by buttons or via webinterface and provide a very large reading angle.